 Witnesses and Relevant Evidence: Students have the right to present information or witnesses on their behalf for consideration during their conduct process.
 Please refer to the Student Code of Conduct section regarding Witnesses for more information.

 Incident Report Review: Students have the right to review the incident report generated regarding an alleged violation and make suggested corrections as he/she sees fit.
-Incident reports may be reviewed with a student conduct admininstrator by appointment.
+Incident reports may be reviewed with a student conduct administrator by appointment.
 Students shall not be permitted to keep a physical copy of the incident report.

 Appeal: Students have the right to an appeal of their conduct decision.
 Please refer to the Student Code of Conduct section regarding Appeals of Behavioral Hearing Outcomes or Appeals of University and Student Conduct Board Hearings for more information.

-Non-Discrimination: Students have the right to be free from discrimination or biased related to their gender, gender identity, sex, sexual orientation, race, ethnicity, nationality, age, political affiliation, religious affiliation, marital status, veteran status, or disability in the conduct process.
+Non-Discrimination: Students have the right to be free from discrimination or biased related to their gender, gender identity, sex, sexual orientation, race, ethnicity, nationality, age, political affiliation, religious affiliation, marital status, veteran status or disability in the conduct process.

 Freedom from Retaliation: Students shall not be subject to retaliation as a result of a referral to the conduct process.
 Students who elect not to participate in the process shall not be retaliated against for non-participation.
 Students who engage in, or encourage others to engage in, retaliatory behaviors towards another student for any reason shall be referred to the conduct process.
 For more information, please refer to the Retaliation clause in the Student Code of Conduct.